aabccd021/tiny-cookie-session/README.md

 # tiny-cookie-session

-**tiny-cookie-session** is a tiny cookie-based session management library with cookie theft detection.
+**tiny-cookie-session** is a cookie-based session management library that comes with cookie theft detection.

 This library offers security features similar to [Device Bound Session Credentials](https://developer.chrome.com/docs/web-platform/device-bound-session-credentials), but doesn't require specialized secure hardware (like TPM chips) or specific browser support to function.

-However, this library falls short of DBSC in virtually every other aspect including security, storage efficiency, user experience.
+However, this library falls short of DBSC in every other aspects including security, storage efficiency, user experience.

-When DBSC are available in your environment, they should always be your preferred choice.
+So DBSC should always be preferred when available.

 ## Comparison of Cookie-Based Session Management Approaches